Join Us & Get Wine 101 Course 75% Off

 As the Korean-German philosopher Byung-Chul Han observes, our “burnout society” orients towards the vita activa while overlooking the vita contemplativa.

 The ritual process of wine helps us slow down and become mindful and present.
-This can be important for health and well being.
+This can be important for health and well-being.

 Engaging in restorative activities has shown to be very good for our health.
 These activities can also make us more productive and creative.